r-ym/r-ym.github.io/_books/the_origins_of_political_order:_from_prehuman_times_to_the_french_revolution.md

 ---
-"\uFEFFauthors": Francis Fukuyama
+author: Francis Fukuyama
 title: 'The Origins of Political Order: From Prehuman Times to the French Revolution'
-layout: post
+layout: book
 ---